CumulusNetworks/docs/content/cumulus-linux-515/Monitoring-and-Troubleshooting/gNMI Streaming.md

 The gNMI server agent on Cumulus Linux supports <span class="a-tooltip">[gNOI](## "gRPC Network Operations Interface")</span> so that you can run operational tasks from a client, such as switch reboot or file transfer.
 The gNOI server is enabled when you configure {{<link url="gNMI-Streaming/#configure-gnmi-dial-in-mode" text="gNMI dial-in mode">}}.
 The gNOI server uses the same listening address, port, TLS configuration, and user credentials as your gNMI server configuration.

-Cumulus Linux supports the following gNOI OpenConfig models:
+Cumulus Linux supports the following OpenConfig gNOI RPCs:

 - {{<exlink url="https://github.com/openconfig/gnoi/blob/main/system/system.proto#L78" text="System Reboot">}}, supporting warm, fast and cold reboot modes.
 The `reboot` gNOI RPC maps to the `nv action system reboot mode <mode>` command.
 - {{<exlink url="https://github.com/openconfig/gnoi/blob/main/os/os.proto#L139" text="Software Image Retrieval">}}, supporting copy operations of images to the switch.
 The `install` gNOI RPC maps to the `nv action fetch system image <image>` command.